What Is Corporate Innovation and Why It Matters.

 Corporate innovation is a strategic method of sourcing and embracing new ideas that allow a corporation to retain market share over an extended period.
 The process involves harmoniously merging new, disruptive ideas into existing processes, with innovation coming from both inside the company and from external sources.

-Why Corporate Innovation is Important
+Why Corporate Innovation Is Important

-Open Innovation vs Closed Innovation
+Types of Corporate Innovation: Open Innovation Vs. Closed Innovation

 There are multiple ways to form an innovation strategy.
-Whether relying on internal teams or enlisting ideas from outside parties, corporate innovation typically falls into two buckets: Closed innovation and open innovation.
+Whether relying on internal teams or enlisting ideas from outside parties, corporate innovation typically falls into two buckets: closed innovation and open innovation.

-- Closed Innovation refers to the utilization of internal means to create new ideas and build for the future.
-Common closed corporate innovation models include creating teams dedicated entirely to innovation, sourcing new ideas from existing employees, forming dedicated innovation teams, and launching internal corporate accelerator programs.
+Closed innovation refers to the utilization of internal means to create new ideas and build for the future.
+Common closed corporate innovation models include creating teams dedicated entirely to innovation, sourcing new ideas from existing employees, forming dedicated innovation teams and launching internal corporate accelerator programs.

-- Open Innovation refers to the sourcing of new products, ideas, and often, new brands from parties outside of the corporate structure.
+Open innovation refers to the sourcing of new products, ideas, and often, new brands from parties outside of the corporate structure.
 Corporations go about open innovation through investments and acquisitions, establishing innovation outposts, working with external accelerators or hosting competitions like hackathons and pitches.

 Corporate Innovation Models